Databases with SQLite

 );

-Being observant, you will notice the line:
+Being observant, you will notice a table you didn't create:

 CREATE TABLE sqlite_sequence(name,seq);